 Vegetarians and vegans can make Casado by omitting the shredded chicken and increasing the amount of Gallo pinto used.
 Be sure to try it with Sopa Negra or Costa Rican Tamale.

-After my visit to the farmers market, I was able to buy all of the key food elements for this meal.
-I had enough ingredients where I could meal prep my lunch for a few days of the week!
+After I visited the farmers market, I could buy all of the critical food elements for this meal.
+I had enough ingredients to meal prep my lunch for a few days of the week!

-Now it is time to learn my second favorite meal, olla de carne!
+It is time to learn about my second favorite meal, olla de Carne!
 Look out for that article next!
 What is your favorite dish to make?
-Let us know in the comments below because I am in a mood to try a ton of new foods.
+Let us know in the comments below because I want to try many new foods.